SpazzMarticus/TusServer/README.md

 * [PSR-17: HTTP Factories](https://www.php-fig.org/psr/psr-17): `Responses are created by using a` Psr\Http\Message\ResponseFactoryInterface`

-* [PSR-16: Simple Cache](https://www.php-fig.org/psr/psr-16): Is used to **store** necessary metadata (path to the file,  `Upload-Metadata` passed by client, ...) per upload.
+* [PSR-16: Simple Cache](https://www.php-fig.org/psr/psr-16): Is used to **store** necessary _server_-metadata (path to the file,  `Upload-Metadata` passed by client, ...) per upload.
 Instead of using a volatile cache (like apcu) only, you probably should use a chain containing both a fast volatile and a slower non-volatile cache.
 (Losing the storage mid-upload does not allow resuming uploads.)

 * [PSR-12: Extended Coding Style Guide](https://www.php-fig.org/psr/psr-12): Code is written according to PSR-12